Victoria Mxenge: Work

-Death
+Murder

 On 1 August 1985, she was "gunned down by four black men" as she returned from a political meeting.
 She was killed on her driveway in Umlazi in front of her children.
-The men were thought to be part of a government 'death squad'.
+The men were thought to be part of a government death squad.
 After her death, more than 1,000 students marched in Durban in protest and were "dispersed by police using dogs and clubs."

 Her funeral which was held on 11 August 1985 in Rayi Village near King William's Town was attended by 10,000 people, and letters of condolence were received from Nelson Mandela and Oliver Tambo amongst others.
 After her funeral, mourners in Duncan Village took to the streets and vandalised public property.
 This resulted in clashes between the police and residents which left nine people dead and 138 injured.

 In 1987, South African magistrates claimed that she had died from "head injuries and had been murdered by person unknown".
 The Truth and Reconciliation Commission (TRC) Report on the assassination of Victoria Mxenge documents that Marvin Sefako (alias Bongi Raymond Malinga) was allegedly recruited by the security branch and that Brigadier Peter Swanepoel was his handler.
 Malinga confessed that he had killed Mxenge.